Comparing Medicare Plans in New Hampshire: A Family Guide to Making the Right Choice

 Flexibility and Support

 Consider whether the plan allows referrals for specialists or requires prior authorizations.
 Evaluate the plan's customer service, online tools, and resources for beneficiaries who may need guidance throughout the year.
-If something goes wrong — a claim is denied or a service isn't covered as expected — knowing how to appeal a Medicare coverage decision can protect your loved one's access to care.
+If something goes wrong, like a claim being denied or a service not being covered as expected, knowing how to appeal a Medicare coverage decision can protect your loved one's access to care.

 How New Hampshire Families Can Compare Plans Together